ChrisKornaros/raspberry_pi_server/linux-backup-guide.md

 - `--one-file-system`: Don't cross filesystem boundaries
 - `--hard-links`: Preserve hard links
 - `--exclude`: Skip specified directories

+## **Note:**
+**Everything up until this point has been tested and works-- relatively efficiently for such a simple setup.
+That being said, I still haven't tested the restore script, nor have I tried to setup simple cron jobs to automate and cleanup the backups.**

 ## Restoring from Backup